Spinach and Sausage Quiche

 By: Aimee

-This Spinach and Sausage Quiche is quick and easy thanks to a little help from Pillsbury refrigerated pie crust!
-Fill it with spinach and pork sausage like I did or pick the fillings that you like best.
+This Spinach and Sausage Quiche is quick and easy and filled with spinach and pork sausage.
 Once you learn how to make quiche, you'll want to make it all the time!

 Prep Time: 10 minutes